ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 <div class='figure' markdown='1'>
 {% highlight python %}
 import numpy as np

-from collections import deque

-def matrix_in_list(element, list):
-    # Please copy and paste the code from the supplementary material here
-    pass

 class Pauli:
     # Please copy and paste the code from the supplementary material here